 What happens when you end up at a place where commoners have more guns than police personnel?
 Where flaunting a katta (a desi version of a revolver) is considered as a status symbol?
 With several thoughts ruminating in my head, I landed in the Uttar Pradesh market known for its notorious dealers.

 Beating the scorching summer heat, I travelled in 15 districts to interview the dealers.
-Imagine the plight of an introvert trying to extract useful information out of complete strangers especially when they don’t owe him a dime!
+Imagine trying to extract useful information out of complete strangers especially when they don’t owe him a dime!
 I was rather eating out time from their peak business hours.
 UP being a predominantly rural state, the dealers are not highly literate.
 Striking a chord with them and making them talk was a real challenge.

 Interviewing is a subtle art in market mapping.
 Many times dealers are apprehensive to give information or we don’t have a way to authenticate it.
 Hence, asking the right questions is of paramount importance.